Programmes

 • Will I be able to cope with the programme study while working?

 The majority of our students are working adults.
-We encourage you to do a 3-credit course for 1 semester as a start, to understand how much time you would be able to commit before applying for a programme study.
+We encourage you to do a 1.5 or 3-credit course for 1 semester as a start, to understand how much time you would be able to commit before applying for a programme study.
 We recommend HE101 or CS101 which are some of the easier courses to start with.
 Find out more about these courses here.

 • How many courses would you recommend to a student who is working full time and has various commitments?